Your guide to meal prepping, and the containers that make it easy | CNN Underscored

 Meal prep freezer containers

-These versatile freezer containers have got it all: They’re microwave-, dishwasher- and freezer-safe and the leak-proof, BPA-free snap-on lids have built-in vents that allow you to microwave food with the lid on to prevent messy splatters.
+These versatile freezer containers have got it all: They’re microwave-, dishwasher- and freezer-safe and the leakproof, BPA-free snap-on lids have built-in vents that allow you to microwave food with the lid on to prevent messy splatters.

-OXO Good Grips 4-Cup Glass Round Food Storage Container ($12.95; amazon.com)
+Oxo Good Grips 4-Cup Glass Round Food Storage Container ($12.95; amazon.com)

 These leakproof and freezer-safe round glass containers are perfect for storing homemade soups and stews in the freezer.
-This line of BPA-free food storage containers come in sizes from 1 cup to 8 cups, and the lids are interchangeable, so you can build a set that works for your exact needs.
+This line of BPA-free food storage containers comes in sizes from 1 cup to 8 cups, and the lids are interchangeable, so you can build a set that works for your exact needs.

-If your household is small, these freezer-safe containers are perfect for storing meals that are pre-portioned for one or two people.
+If your household is small, these freezer-safe containers are perfect for storing meals that are preportioned for one or two people.

 Disposable meal prep containers